luckyhyosun/fullstackopen/README.md

 Array.isArray({a:1})     // "false"
 ```

-✴️ **axio** is JavaScript library for **making HTTP requests**.
+✴️ **axios** is JavaScript library for **making HTTP requests** (GET, POST, PUT, DELETE).
 It’s like a helper that makes fetching data easier and cleaner in React, Node.js, or plain JS to talk to APIs.

 Without axio, we can use **fetch**, which is JavaScript the built-in API.
 But it has more benefits:
 + Automatic JSON parsing (no need for <code>res.json()</code>)